trussworks/Engineering-Playbook/docs/infrasec/ci_cd.md

 If there are so many alerts from CI/CD that you feel tempted to put them in a separate channel, then you have too many alerts.

+## Running tests

+- DO: Keep test runs hermetic.
+Ideally, multiple CI runs should be able to run at the same time without affecting each other.

+- DO: Require that tests be idempotent.
+Tests in CI should be able to run several times over without producing inconsistent effects.

+- DO: Ensure tests can be reproduced locally, so developers can troubleshoot and debug them more easily.

+- DON'T: Wait for tests to finish before reporting failures.
+In CI you will want to give the waiting devloper signal on whether their work can be merged or requires changes as quickly as possible.

+## Deployments

+- DO: Use the exact same deployment process for each environment.
+This allows you to use dev and staging deployments as tests for the deployment process itself.
+- DO: Keep deployments repeatable.
+The same code and configuration should be deployable again and again.

 ## Other